-- ❖ Educational Assistance/Tuition Reimbursement: The School recognizes that the skills and knowledge of its employees are critical to the success of the institution.
+Educational Assistance: The School recognizes that the skills and knowledge of its employees are critical to the success of the institution.
 The educational assistance program encourages personal development through formal education so that employees can maintain and improve job-related skills or enhance their ability to compete for reasonably attainable jobs within the School.

-The following criteria will be used for Tuition Reimbursement for Full-time Certified Teacher Employees - Employee Assistance Program: The School cares about the health and well-being of its employees and recognizes that a variety of personal problems can disrupt their personal and work lives.
-Through the Employee Assistance Program (EAP), the school will provide confidential access to professional counseling services for help in confronting such personal problems as alcohol and other substance abuse, marital and family difficulties, financial or legal troubles, and emotional distress - Flexible Spending Account (FSA): A Flexible Spending Account (FSA) program that allows employees to have pre-tax dollars deducted from their salaries to pay for eligible out-of-pocket expenses.
+Employee Assistance Program: The School cares about the health and well-being of its employees and recognizes that a variety of personal problems can disrupt their personal and work lives.
+Through the Employee Assistance Program (EAP), the school will provide confidential access to professional counseling services for help in confronting such personal problems as alcohol and other substance abuse, marital and family difficulties, financial or legal troubles, and emotional distress

+Flexible Spending Account (FSA): A Flexible Spending Account (FSA) program that allows employees to have pre-tax dollars deducted from their salaries to pay for eligible out-of-pocket expenses.
 The pre-tax contributions made to the FSA can be used to pay for predictable non-reimbursed health care expenses and dependent care expenses during the plan year.
-Through the

-- FSA program, staff can reduce taxable income without reducing real income, in order to keep more of the money they earn. - Support for Beginning and Struggling Teachers: Observation of new and struggling teachers by veteran teachers and support strategies will be implemented as applicable.
+Through the FSA program, staff can reduce taxable income without reducing real income, in order to keep more of the money they earn.

+Support for Beginning and Struggling Teachers: Observation of new and struggling teachers by veteran teachers and support strategies will be implemented as applicable.
 A new educator support system format will also be used as a means to offer support to beginning teachers, through the assigning of a willing mentor, who will be assigned for struggling and/or beginning teachers.